CodyJasonBennett/portfolio/README.md

 [![Site preview](/public/social-image.png)](https://codyb.co)

-A personal portfolio to showcase a few projects.
+A personal portfolio to showcase a few projects, built using React and NodeJS.
 Check out a live version of the [component design system](https://storybook.codyb.co).

+This website is licensed under the <a href="https://github.com/CodyJasonBennett/Portfolio-Website/blob/master/LICENSE">MIT License</a>

 ## Install & run